department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

   * You will be prompted to link your GitHub account and presented with a permissions dialog
   * Allow the service to access your account and view your Organization membership
 * The services will not be accessible until the SOCKS proxy is configured and working properly.

+#### 9. For AWS Console access
+##### 9A.
+When your account has been setup, you will receive a Slack private message with your temporary password and login URL.
+##### 9B.
+You are required to login and change the temporary password immediately.
+* AWS will prompt you to change your password during first login
+* Additionally you are required to setup a virtual MFA device in order to access services in the AWS cloud and programmatically via the CLI.
+  * Follow the walk through for MFA setup [here](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Practice%20Areas/Engineering/AWS%20Console%20Setup.md#mfa-virtual-device)

 ## Tools overview